 What coverages does Lemonade Insurance Company offer?

-On standard Lemonade Insurance policies, your personal electronic equipment is covered by your Lemonade policy up to the coverage limit you select for Property & Valuables coverage.
+On standard Lemonade Insurance policies, your personal electronic equipment is covered by your Lemonade renters insurance or homeowners insurance policy up to the coverage limit you select for Property & Valuables coverage.
 This can include laptops, phones, tablets and TVs.
-It covers theft or damage caused by a covered peril, but it won’t cover them if you damage it by dropping it.
+It covers theft or damage caused by a covered peril, but it won't cover them if you damage it by dropping it.

 Lemonade policies also cover personal property stored in a self-storage unit up to $1,000, in most cases.
 If you live in New York, California or Connecticut, your property that's stored in a storage unit is covered for up to 10 percent of your personal property limit (Coverage C).